j-i-l/SwissR0/README.md

 Individuals are distributed homogeneously over the municipal area (certainly inaccurate in rural and mountain regions).

 A HTML-based presentation of the basic results is available [here](presentation/presentations/jgm_26_11_14/pres.html).
-_Note: The presentation relies on various js that are provided directly with the repository.
+_Note: The presentation relies on various javascripts that are provided directly with the repository.
 You run these files at your own risk._

 ![relative representation of R0](presentation/presentations/jgm_26_11_14/plots/r0_2000_averaged_0_01.svg)